Samayfa ibn Nakur: Life

-Samayfa was one of the more notable commanders in the army of Syria's governor, Mu'awiya, during his confrontation against Caliph Ali at the Battle of Siffin in 657, part of the First Muslim Civil War.
+Samayfa was one of the more notable commanders in the army of Syria's governor, Mu'awiya, during his confrontation against caliph Ali at the Battle of Siffin in 657, part of the First Fitna.
 By then, Mu'awiya had secured the support of the Yemenites of Homs against Ali.
 On 27 July, in one of the engagements of the many days' long confrontation at Siffin, Samayfa led his Himyarite troops against the Rabi'a contingent in Ali's army.
 He was slain, along with the son of Umar, Ubayd Allah.

 Legacy

 While Mu'awiya was distraught at the loss of Ubayd Allah, Madelung holds that he was happy with the death of Samayfa, likely seeing it as a blow to Himyarite designs on Syria.
 Indeed, the killings of Samayfa and the Himyarite leader of the Alhan clan in a clash on the previous day, marked the gradual deterioration of their tribe's influence in Syria.

 His son Shurahbil was a leading commander for the Umayyad caliphs and was killed at the Battle of Khazir against partisans of Ali's family.
-Other members of the Dhu'l-Kala family served as governors and commanders for the Umayyad caliphs, though their relationship to Samayfa is not precisely defined.
+Other members of the Dhu al-Kala family served as governors and commanders for the Umayyad caliphs, though their relationship to Samayfa is not precisely defined.